Chiefland Astronomy Heritage Museum

 The museum is managed and operate by our dedicated volunteers:

-- Curator: Dr. Richard G. Hennig
+- Director and Curator: Dr. Richard G. Hennig

 - Restoration: David Froiseth